Glass cloche spotted at the Grande Braderie de Lille

 For instance, one can choose to showcase a single object in order to highlight it (a feather, a vintage light bulb, a dried flower, a bird nest… even an old rusty sign!).

-Alternatively, a plant can also be placed under the cloche, provided you manage to bring it air from times to times.
+Alternatively, a plant can also be placed under the cloche, provided you manage to bring it air from time to time.
 It is generally advised to use specific types of plants, like cactus or succulents, which are known as being usually durable.

-Where can I find a cloche and how much does it cost?
+Where can I buy glass cloches and how much do they cost?

 Highly desirable and trendy, cloches can be found almost anywhere.
-As a matter of facts, many department stores now sell them in different seize and variations.
+In fact, many department stores now sell them in different seize and variations.
 Depending on your taste and budget, you will be able to choose between a simple glass or plastic dome and more fancy variations featuring for instance a dome with a vintage-like wooden pedestal inspired by Scandinavian design.

-However, the best place to find them are of course flea markets or antiques shops.
+However, the best place to find them is of course flea markets or antique shops.
 If the object itself matters just as much as what it holds, and if you’re not too much in a hurry, we highly recommend you to look for a genuine cloche.
-Unlike newer editions, old glass cloches see their value increase overtime, particularly if they’re in mint condition.
+Unlike newer editions, old glass cloches see their value increase over time, particularly if they’re in mint condition.
 Earlier this month, we attended the Grande Braderie de Lille.
-And we spotted quite a few vintage cloches, like the one pictured below, without even searching!
+And we spotted quite a few vintage glass cloches, like the one pictured below, without even searching!